 The idea is to leverage Facebook to find new leads and then use email to establish relationships and turn leads into long-term customers.
 With email marketing, the chances of your message being seen are significantly higher.
 Plus, your efforts are easy to measure and optimize by analyzing your reports.

-Before we get into Facebook email list growth practices, we first need to make sure you’re set up properly.
+Before we get into all of our Facebook email list growth ideas, let's first make sure you’re pages are set up properly.